rivas-lab/biomarkers/snpnet/figshare_submission/README.md

 Note that we are preparing a revised version of the manuscript and this dataset contains 35 (instead of 38) biomarker phenotypes.

-We provide the list of 35 biomarkers in "list_of_35_biomarkers.tsv"
+We provide the list of 35 biomarkers in "list_of_35_biomarkers.tsv".
+We used the "Phenotype_name" column in this table for the file names.

-For each trait, we provide a compressed tab-deliminated table, named "snpnet.BETAs.<trait_name>.tsv.gz", which contains the coefficients (weights) of the polygenic risk score and have the following columns:
+For each phenotype, we provide a compressed tab-deliminated table, named "snpnet.BETAs.<Phenotype_name>.tsv.gz", which contains the coefficients (weights) of the polygenic risk score and have the following columns:

 - CHROM: the chromosome
 - POS: the position